 Skip to main content

 Helm is the primary install path for the Tensormesh Operator.
-A single helm install command deploys the operator, registers the LMCacheEngine CRD, and (by default) creates an engine CR that the operator reconciles into a DaemonSet on your GPU nodes.
+A single helm install command deploys the operator, registers its CRDs (LMCacheEngine, LMCacheCoordinator, CacheBlendEngine), and by default creates an lmcache engine CR that the operator reconciles into a DaemonSet on your GPU nodes, plus a fleet coordinator the engines register with.

 Prerequisites